kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 Here I've broken up the data into two pieces: "training" and "test".
 If I have a hunch that Florida's votes have been hacked, then the Florida counties are my "test" data, and the rest of the country is my "training" data.
 Of course, the proof is in the pudding- how well does this neural net actually work?
 It turns out to be very accurate- see, for example, the actual and predicted vote counts in Pennsylvania:

+At this point, you would be forgiven for not wanting to read yet another article about the the Trump-Russia affair.
+But in recent days a few things have come to light, revealing that the scope of Putin's campaign of interference was even broader than previously thought.